Mayrlab/scUTRquant/README.md

     ```
     **Reuse Tip:** Similar to the UTRome files, these can also be centralized
     and referenced by the `bx_whitelist` variable in the `configfile`.

+For GitHub runners, it takes ~ 3 mins to clone and download the scUTRquant files.

 # Running Examples
 Examples are provided in the `scUTRquant/examples` folder.
 Each includes a script